 Remember, you are the one being interviewed and not the other way around.
 So, keep your communication brief and to the point.
 Speak only when asked for an answer.

 Being confident can bring positive results.
-Especially, incase of visa interview where a consulate officer has to rely on limited information provided by you.
-Their judgment is highly influenced by the way you react to questions, your body language, and the authenticity of you answers.
+Especially, in case of visa interview where a consulate officer has to rely on limited information provided by you.
+Their judgement is highly influenced by the way you react to questions, your body language, and the authenticity of you answers.